DataDog/libddwaf/BINDING_IMPL_NOTES.md

 ## `ddwaf_context`

 On the other hand, `ddwaf_context` is not thread-safe.
-If a `ddwaf_context` is used my multiple threads (in web servers where the processing of the request can move between several threads, or happen in several threads simultaneously), you need to use locks so that calls to `ddwaf_run/destroy` are not run concurently, and that changes made to the `ddwaf_context` in one thread through `ddwaf_run/destroy` are visible to the other threads subsequently run `ddwaf_run/destroy` on the same context.
+If a `ddwaf_context` is used by multiple threads (in web servers where the processing of the request can move between several threads, or happen in several threads simultaneously), you need to use locks so that calls to `ddwaf_run/destroy` are not run concurrently, and that changes made to the `ddwaf_context` in one thread through `ddwaf_run/destroy` are visible to the other threads subsequently run `ddwaf_run/destroy` on the same context.
 You also need to ensure that no calls to `ddwaf_run/destroy` happen after `ddwaf_destroy` is called.